andycasey/H2/README.rst

 the paper by Crighton et al., "A high molecular fraction in a sub-damped absorber at z=0.56".
-There's no need to have git installed to download the repository, click on 'Downloads' at the top right of this page and you can download the whole repositroty as a .zip of .tar.gz file.
+There's no need to have git installed to download the repository, click on 'Downloads' at the top right of this page and you can download the whole repository as a .zip of .tar.gz file.

 Below is a short explanation of the all the files included.